 John 4:9-10

 And, it just might!
-The fear of going beyond our simplistic thinking, however, might just prevent us from grasping more profound truths.
+The fear of going beyond our simplistic thinking, however, prevents us from grasping more profound truths.

 The Jews made this kind of mistake with Jesus.
-In philosophical terms, John explains that the God who made the world came into his own world.
-(John 1:1-4) God became flesh (Jesus) (John 1:14), and he lived among the Jews, but they did not realize who he was:
+In philosophical terms, John explains that the God who created the world came into world He created.
+(John 1:1-4) God became flesh (Jesus) (John 1:14) He lived among the Jews in the flesh, but they did not realize who He was:

 John 1:10-11